openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/user-guide.rst

 At this point some additional fields will show up and you will be able to edit with your desired values.

-Please contact 6WIND support team or refer to 6WIND Virtual Accelerator documentation for more information on the meaning of these fields.
+In particular you can modify the following:

+    *  `FP_MEMORY`

+       This parameter defines the amount of memory (in MB) you want to reserve for Virtual Accelerator.
+Sample values are 1024, 512 or 'auto'.

+    *  `VM_MEMORY`

+       This parameter defines the total amount of memory (in MB) you want to reserve for accelerated virtual machines.
+       Sample values are 2048, 4096, 'auto'.

+For all these parameters you can always set value to 'auto' (default value).
+In this case the plugin will compute the most suitable value according to your system resources.

-If you already have a Virtual Accelerator configuration file, you can upload it to the nodes having the 6WIND Virtual Accelerator role enabled.
+In some cases you may already have a Virtual Accelerator configuration file.
+You can upload it to the nodes having the 6WIND Virtual Accelerator role enabled using the dedicated `External configuration file for VA` field.
 Note, this file will replace the default Virtual Accelerator configuration file and overload all the defined configuration paramaters.